joematthews/extreme-angular/README.md

 npm run test:ci
 ```

-**VS Code Test Explorer:** The [Vitest extension](https://marketplace.visualstudio.com/items?itemName=vitest.explorer) provides Test Explorer integration.
-Tests are automatically rebuilt when source files change, so you can edit tests and immediately run them from the Test Explorer sidebar.

-> [!IMPORTANT]
-> The `vitest.config.ts` and `vitest.setup.ts` files are a **temporary workaround** to enable IDE integration.
-Angular's unit-test builder doesn't yet expose Vitest directly, so these files proxy source files to Angular's pre-compiled output.
-This will become obsolete when [Angular adds native Vitest support](https://github.com/angular/angular-cli/issues/31734).

 > [!NOTE]
 > Vitest with jsdom is significantly faster than Karma with a real browser.
 For most unit tests, jsdom provides sufficient DOM simulation.
 If you need real browser testing, Angular supports running Vitest with Playwright — see the [Angular testing documentation](https://angular.dev/guide/testing).